ESG – Measuring the value of Social Responsibility.

 Many organisations that do not have and do not require investors or investment still work to a set of values that are socially responsible.
 Very high levels of public engagement with companies that have effective social responsibility policy, without the motivation of external financial investment, is driving a global movement towards socially responsible business.

-CSR-A provides the framework to develop your CSR strategy and to impact report.
+CSR-A provides the framework to develop your ESG considerations and to impact report.
 CSR Accreditation will influence your ESG rating should your organisation require investment now or in the future.
 Accreditation also brings increased focus and structure to your Socially Responsible activities.

 CSR-A offers support with an annual CSR health consultation and delivers a structured policy to inform your ESG rating should you need it for investment purposes.
 CSR Accreditation gives external validation to your efforts and provides you with the tools to build a Social Impact Report.